Holistic Facial Massage in Hampshire

 This matters for your skin because stress is not just something you feel emotionally.
 It has physical effects too.
 Stress can influence inflammation, sensitivity, flushing, barrier function, sleep, tension, digestion and repair.
 And all of these can show up in the skin.

-A slow, massage-led facial gives your body time to soften.
 Your breath slows.
 Your jaw releases.
 Your shoulders drop.
 Your forehead smooths.
 Your nervous system begins to settle.
-And this is why clients often say they feel different afterwards, not just that their skin looks better.

 What happens during a massage-led facial?